PlaidCloud/website/content/en/docs/reference/access-authn-authz/authorization.md

   - Can be used to access secrets meant for other workloads
   - Can be used to obtain a more privileged service account's service account token
 - Using arbitrary Service Accounts in that namespace
-  - Can perform Kubernetes API actions as another workload (impersonation)
+  - Can perform PlaidCloud API actions as another workload (impersonation)
   - Can perform any privileged actions that Service Account has
 - Mounting configmaps meant for other workloads in that namespace
   - Can be used to obtain information meant for other workloads, such as DB host names.